 The New and Improved Holy Land

 The Land, like the Torah, was a temporary stage in the long purpose of the God of Abraham.
 The same could be said about the Temple.
 The Temple is gone, never to return the way it was before because Jesus has replaced it (1 Corinthians 3:16-17, 6:19; 2 Corinthians 6:16).
 The Land and the Temple were not bad things now done away with, but they are now fulfilled in Christ and the Spirit.
+Jesus tells us that with his coming, worship is no longer tied to Jerusalem (John 4:21-24).
 God’s whole purpose now goes beyond Jerusalem, the Temple, and the Land to the whole world.

 It is in this sense that the land is unholy; it is no longer set apart.
 The whole world is now holy, and the whole world is the promised land for those in Christ.

 Jesus, in his Sermon on the Mount, decides to sort of quote Psalm 37:11.
 The Psalm says that “the meek will inherit the land,” but Jesus rather tells us that “the meek will inherit the earth.”
 Followers of Jesus are promised not just the land, but rather the entire Earth.
+Paul echos this change when he says, “It was not through the law that Abraham and his offspring received the promise that he would be heir of the world, but through the righteousness that comes by faith.”
+(Romans 4:13).
 According to scripture, national boundaries are meaningless.

 Peter realized that God does not have favorites anymore, for the whole world is the Holy Land and Israel is without borders.
 Everyone is welcome to this inheritance, regardless of race, age, gender, or nationality.